vim-scripts/apprentice.vim/README.md

 NB: I’ve started [a wiki page](https://github.com/romainl/Apprentice/wiki/256-colors-and-you.) listing the procedures for the terminal emlators above.

-For best results, it’s recommended to adjust your background color to the one used in Apprentice:
+For best results, it’s recommended to adjust your background color to the one used in the GUI/256color version of Apprentice:

 * xterm color: `235`
 * hexadecimal color: `#262626`